mehulagg/gitlab/doc/user/application_security/dast/index.md

   DAST_ZAP_USE_AJAX_SPIDER: "true" # use the ajax spider
 ```

-Most applications utilize multiple services such as databases or caching services that the
-target application depends on.
-By default, services defined in the services fields can not communicate
+Most applications depend on multiple services such as databases or caching services.
+By default, services defined in the services fields cannot communicate
-with one another.
-To enable this, the [feature flag](https://docs.gitlab.com/runner/configuration/feature-flags.html#available-feature-flags) `FF_NETWORK_PER_BUILD` must be enabled.
+with each another.
+To allow communication between services, enable the `FF_NETWORK_PER_BUILD` [feature flag](https://docs.gitlab.com/runner/configuration/feature-flags.html#available-feature-flags).

 ```yaml
 variables: